razr/verizon-apis-python-sdk/doc/controllers/firmware-v3.md

 ## Response Type

-This method returns a `ApiResponse` instance.
+This method returns an [`ApiResponse`](../../doc/api-response.md) instance.
 The `body` property of this instance returns the response data which is of type [`DeviceFirmwareVersionUpdateResult`](../../doc/models/device-firmware-version-update-result.md).

 ## Example Usage